magicaussie/wledger/README.md

 Connect your WLED-powered LED strips or matrices to your storage.

 - **Visual Locate:** Click "Locate" on a part, and its bin glows instantly.
+- **Grid Painter:** Use the visual Grid Painter tool to easily map LEDs to bins using Matrix, Strip, or Compound layouts.
+- **Walls / Dashboards:** Organize your containers and controllers into customizable "Walls" for a clean, organized dashboard view.
 - **Stock Status Colors:** Configure different colors for "Locate", "In Stock", "Low Stock", and "Critical".
-- **Grid & Strip Support:** Map LEDs to physical bins using linear strips or 2D grids.

 ### Powerful Inventory Management